WiFiPineapple/legacy-wifipineapple-wiki/api.md

 ## Modules
 ### Advanced
 #### Description
 The advanced module simplifies some more advanced processes like performing system upgrades and clearing system caches.
-FOr example, the following will clear the pineapple's caches:
+For example, the following will clear the pineapple's caches:
 ```
 {
   "module": "Advanced",